ben-phillips-5227/data-analyst-portfolio/projects/InvestigativeHealth_by_RUCC/README.md

 **1) Decision tree — Urbanization & Environment–Lifestyle predictors**
 _File:_ `artifacts/decision_tree_urbanization_env.png`
 The tree classifies counties as Less Healthy vs. Healthier using a small set of interpretable rules.
-Early splits are driven by access & environment (e.g., *PCP_Rate*, *ExerciseAccess*, *FoodEnv*), with lifestyle factors (*Smoking*, *Drinking*) refining the decision.
+Early splits are driven by access & environment (e.g., PCP_Rate, ExerciseAccess, FoodEnv), with lifestyle factors (Smoking, Drinking) refining the decision.
 Urban_Code (metro/suburban/rural) contributes but is not the sole driver.
 Counties with limited access/support and riskier lifestyles are most likely to be classified “Less Healthy,” regardless of urbanicity.
 Takeaway: Structural access (providers, exercise facilities, food environment) + lifestyle risk together explain health disadvantage more than place alone.

 **2) Barplot — Health Disadvantage Index (HDI) by RUCC**
 _File:_ `artifacts/bar_hdi_by_rucc.png`
 HDI tends to worsen as counties become more rural (higher RUCC codes).
-Error bars indicate*greater variability among rural codes, suggesting pockets of both resilience and high disadvantage.
+Error bars indicate greater variability among rural codes, suggesting pockets of both resilience and high disadvantage.
 Takeaway: On average, rural counties carry a higher health burden, but outcomes are heterogeneous—targeted, local strategies are warranted.

 **3) Barplot — Lifestyle Risk Index by RUCC**